-Vaccines through medical providers:
+Vaccines through medical providers: try these first if you're a member!

 - Kaiser members

 - Sutter members

 - Stanford Health members

-- Many community health centers are providing vaccine appointments to eligible members.
+- Community health centers are also providing vaccine appointments to eligible members.
 Please contact your provider to find out more.

-Vaccines for the public through county vaccination sites:
+Vaccines for the public through county vaccination sites: prioritized for people without insurance or those who cannot get vaccinated through their medical provider.

-- Alameda County COVID-19 vaccine updates and notifications - As of February 10, people ages 65+, health care workers, nursing home residents and a very limited number of essential workers in food/agriculture, education/child care and emergency services are eligible. - Notifications will be sent out when vaccines are available for your group from countysupplied sites.
-Kaiser and Sutter get their own supply, so members have to check availability with them separately. - Health care workers need to sign up as "health care providers" to get notifications. - City of Berkeley vaccine notifications: click here to register - Contra Costa County COVID-19 vaccine updates and appointments - As of February 10, appointments are available for health care workers and people ages 65+ at county vaccination sites or the Optum Serve site. - To bring equity-related concerns to Contra Costa County's attention, click here.
+- Alameda County COVID-19 vaccine updates and notifications - Starting February 8, people ages 65+ and essential workers in food/agriculture, education/child care and emergency services will be eligible in addition to health care workers and nursing home residents. - Notifications will be sent out when vaccines are available for your group from county-supplied sites.

+Kaiser and Sutter get their own supply, so members have to check availability with them separately.

-- Solano County vaccine updates, notifications and access points - As of February 10, health care workers and people ages 75+ are eligible for vaccinations.
-Please see info on access at the bottom of this webpage. - February 12-13: Solano County Fairgrounds in Vallejo will host a mass vaccination site.
-Eligible participants can sign up: Feb.
-12 event: http://bit.ly/sccovax0212; Feb.
-13 event: http://bit.ly/sccovax0213.
+- Health care workers need to sign up as "health care providers" to get notifications. - City of Berkeley vaccine notifications: click here to register - Contra Costa County COVID-19 vaccine updates and appointments - o As of February 3, appointments are available for health care workers and people ages 65+ at county vaccination sites or the Optum Serve site. - o To bring equity-related concerns to Contra Costa County's attention, click here. - Solano County vaccine updates and access points - As of February 3, health care workers and people ages 75+ are eligible for vaccinations.
+Please see info on access at the bottom of this webpage. - February 5 and 6: Solano County Fairgrounds in Vallejo will host a mass vaccination site.